gabor-iq-javase17/additional-material/labs/day1/Inheritance, Polymorphism, and is-a reletaion .md

 2. Utilize polymorphism to process various types of fruit objects.
 3. Understand type casting and compile-time vs. runtime behavior in Java.

-#### Prerequisites

-- Basic understanding of Java syntax.
-- Familiarity with classes, methods, and objects in Java.
-- Some knowledge of inheritance and polymorphism.
+### Hint:

+- If you are unsure you always could browse the full solution of this exercise in the `gabor-demos` folder of this very repository, this case: [day1/hello-world-app](../../gabor-demos/is-a-demo).

 ---